tock/tock/boards/launchxl/README.md

 First, follow the [Tock Getting Started guide](../../doc/Getting_Started.md).

+The Launchxl boards use an on-board debug-chip (the XDS110) to allow flashing and debugging the chip over USB.
+However, to use the on-board debugger, you need to upgrade its firmware, and use a version of OpenOCD that can interface with it.

+### Hardware Setup

+If you're using OpenOCD to interact with the chip, ensure all the jumpers are attached to the configurable header pins.
+Specifically, for flashing and debugging you need _at least_:

+  * `GND`
+  * `3V3`
+  * `RST`
+  * `TMS`
+  * `TCK`
+  * `TDO`
+  * `TDI`

+For interacting with the serial console over USB, you additionally need `RX` and `TX`.

 ### Update the XDS110 firmware

 The launchpad has TI's XDS110 JTAG device that can be used to program it.